joshfrench/rakismet/README.md

 antispam service, you'll also need to set `config.rakismet.host` to your service provider's endpoint.

-If you want to use a proxy to access akismet (i.e your application is behind a firewall), set the proxy_host and proxy_port option.
+If you want to use a proxy to access akismet (i.e. your application is behind a firewall), set the proxy_host and proxy_port option.

 ```ruby
 config.rakismet.proxy_host = 'http://yourdomain.com/'